1966 All-Ireland Senior Camogie Championship

-Controversy
+Controversy over the one-point victory

 Most Tipperary people believed that the All Ireland semi-final between Tipperary and Dublin at Cahir had finished as a one-point victory for Tipperary, although because of a disputed point by Ann Carroll from a free eight minutes into the second half some others thought it was a draw.
 The referee said it was a one-point victory for Dublin.
 Tipperary appealed against the result but their objection failed and the referee's score of Dublin 5–0, Tipperary 3–5 was confirmed.
-Dublin had two goals each from Úna O'Connor and Kit Kehoe and a fifth from Judy Doyle while Tipperary had two goals from Kathleen Griffin, 1-1 from Peggy Graham (one of three sisters on the Tipperary side), three or four points (depending on your interpretation) from Ann Carroll and two points from and Margo Loughnane.
+Dublin had two goals each from Úna O'Connor and Kit Kehoe and a fifth from Judy Doyle while Tipperary had two goals from Katleen Griffin, 1-1 from Peggy Grahame (one of three sisters on the Tipperary side), three or four points (depending on your interpretation) from Ann Carroll and two points from and Margo Loughnane.
 Some of the Tipperary supporters acted in an unruly manner for which the county received a six-month suspended sentence.
 The Irish Press commented that the game was "The game was very fast and often spectacular but unfortunately was betimes robust.."